Criminal Law

 Expunging Your Records: What It Means

-Expungement is a legal process whereby your criminal records are sealed.
+Expungement is a legal process that erases your criminal record from public view.
 In most cases, this means you won’t have to disclose your criminal record when applying for a job or housing.
 The details, however, may vary from state to state, so make sure to research the laws of your specific state to verify what applies in your case.

 What Happens When You Expunge Criminal Records

-When you get an expungement, your records are sealed, but that doesn’t mean the record will be destroyed.
-Certain government agencies, criminal courts, and law enforcement bodies will still be able to access your records., but a potential employer or landlord will not be able to see it.
+When you get an expungement order, your criminal records and most court records are erased from public view and background checks.
+You will have a clean slate, and it will be as if they never happened.
+However, that doesn’t mean the record will be destroyed.
+Certain government agencies, criminal courts, and law enforcement bodies will still be able to access your records, but a potential employer or landlord will not be able to see them.

 Even though your record is “sealed,” it may sometimes be used in certain legal proceedings.
-For instance, if you receive an expungement and are then convicted of another crime, the judge may use your expunged conviction during sentencing.
+For instance, if you receive an expungement and are then convicted of another crime, the judge may use your expunged conviction during sentencing for that court case.

 When Records Can Be Expunged

-Each state has the authority to determine when and if to expunge a criminal record.
-There is a wide variety of laws among the states about which records may be expunged.
+Each state has the authority to determine when and if to expunge a criminal record, arrest record, and court records.
+There is a wide variety of state laws about which records may be expunged.
 These include states that:

-- Do not allow any records to be expunged
+• Do not allow records of any criminal offenses to be expunged

-For more information about the expungement of criminal records in your jurisdiction, you should visit your state criminal courts website or speak to a local criminal defense attorney.
+For more information about the expungement of criminal records in your jurisdiction, you should visit your state criminal court website or speak to a local criminal defense attorney.

 How Records Can Be Expunged